zuoyanzhang/DeepSpeed/blogs/deepcompile/README.md

 DeepCompile addresses this gap by enabling compiler-level optimizations for distributed training.
 It takes a standard single-GPU model implementation and transforms it into an optimized multi-GPU training graph without requiring changes to the model code.
 Unlike existing approaches, DeepCompile automatically applies parameter sharding, communication scheduling, and memory-aware execution at the compiler IR level, enabling global analysis and optimization that are difficult to express in traditional frameworks.
 Furthermore, during training, DeepCompile employs profile-guided optimization techniques to dynamically tune these parallelization strategies and improve training performance.

 Our evaluation demonstrates that DeepCompile improves training performance over ZeRO-3 baselines, achieving up to 1.5x speedup when sufficient GPU resources are available, and up to 7x speedup in GPU-constrained settings that require offloading.
 DeepCompile is available in DeepSpeed versions >= [0.16.6](https://github.com/deepspeedai/DeepSpeed/releases/tag/v0.16.6).
+As it is under active development, we recommend using the latest version of DeepSpeed or installing from source to access the most recent updates and bug fixes.

 # Design Overview